OCFL/extensions/README.md

         "secondExampleParameter": "Hello",
         "thirdExampleParameter": "Green"
     }
-If, instead, the extension is referenced in a JSON file (e.g. additional digests in a manifest) then these can be included immediately following the reference.
-However, there MUST only be one parameter set defined for each extension.
+There MUST only be one parameter set defined for each extension.